dannyduc/StateTree/README.md

 You do not indicate what the originating state is.
 The state tree
  * determines which concurrent substate the new state is in and moves within that concurrent substate
- * moves up the tree as necessary, exiting (invoke exit callback for) each state.
+ * moves up the tree as necessary, exiting (invoke exit callback for) each state and setting history states.
  * moves down the tree and enters (invoke enter callback for) each state

-## Example: Applicaiton & UI state
+## Example: Application & UI state

      var chart = makeStateTree()
      var authenticate:State = chart.root.subState("authenticate")